50c10/bbcli/README.md

 export BITBUCKET_PASSWORD="password"
 ```

+Note:
+the bitbucket password is created following the next doc https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/

 ### Run the script

-to use the tool just need to execute the next comand. the cli can show the options
+to use the tool just need to execute the next command. the cli will show all the options available

 ```bash
 main.py --help